 After a disastrous first facial, the aggressive extractions left me with some seriously broken capillaries on my nose.
-Call me naive, but I’d always associated broken capillaries with old age and was alarmed to see the spidery formations along the sides of my nostrils.
-But alas, there they were, tarnishing the complexion I had been working hard to clear.
+Growing up, I'd naively associated broken capillaries with age and was alarmed to see the spidery formations along the sides of my nostrils.
+Alas, there they were, tarnishing the complexion I had been working hard to clear.

 Many other women I spoke to were vexed by this same issue, so I decided to consult some top skin experts to find out how to get rid of this annoying issue without spending a fortune on laser treatments.
 However, their answers were not what I was expecting.